What are the Effects of a Stroke?

 Mental Effects of Stroke

-Depending on the area of the brain affected by a stroke, many mental abilities could be inhibited, or even lost.
+Depending on the area of the brain affected by a stroke, many mental abilities could be inhibited, or even lost, which may prevent individuals from continuing to live an independent living lifestyle.
 Here are some ways that stroke can affect a person mentally:

 - Attention: Stroke victims may lose the ability to pay attention for more than a few seconds.
 They are also easily distracted by activities around them.